 Completed in May 1979 at a cost of $1.2 million, the organ has come to be regarded as one of the finest such instruments in the southern hemisphere.
 Among the world’s largest mechanical-action organs, it was built by an Australian, Ronald Sharpe and, during the final phase of construction, the Austrian organ-building firm of Gregor Hradetzky.

-5 Wedding March (from ‘A Midsummer Night’s Dream’)
+FELIX MENDELSSOHN : Wedding March from ‘A Midsummer Night’s Dream’

 at the Organ of Sydney Opera House